Some of what you can do is model year dependent.

 1. Both trunk levers are cable operated.
 When the alarm is set, a solenoid latches the two trunk levers.
 If the battery dies while the alarm is set, it is necessary to open the door with the key.
 Opening the door with the key does not unlatch the trunk levers since there is no power to operate the solenoid.

 2. To learn how to unlatch the trunk levers, examine under the front trunk lever by looking through the slot between the two trunk levers with a flashlight.
 Look for the tab on the underside of the front trunk lever.
 Directly below the tab is a small U shaped cutout.
+When the lever is pulled up, the tab drops into the small U shaped cutout.
 When the alarm is set, a small white plate slides over the small U shaped cutout from the center of the car towards the outside of the car.
 This prevents you from pulling up the lever because the tab cannot pivot down into the small U shaped cutout.

-3. To unlatch the front trunk lever use a very thin shaft straight slot screwdriver (I used an Xcelite R3323 which has a very thin 3" shaft).
-Slide the screwdriver between the two trunk levers and insert it between the solenoid plate and outside rear edge of the U shaped cutout and slide the plate toward the center of the car and pull up on the front trunk lever.
+3. To unlatch the front trunk lever, use a very thin shaft straight slot screwdriver (I used an Xcelite R3323 which has a very thin 3"shaft).
+Slide the screwdriver between the two trunk levers and insert it between the solenoid plate and outside rear edge of the U shaped cutout and slid the plate toward the center of the car and pull up on the front trunk lever.

 The Towing Eye Hack enables you, the owner, to open the front trunk quickly, when the battery is dead.
 It's the fastest way to gain access to your front trunk if/when your battery is dead.